Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 - Quantum Atlas II

-If your controller has NVRAM, you can configure this feature per target from the user setup tool.
+If your controller has NVRAM, you can configure this feature per target from the woke user setup tool.
 The Tekram Setup program allows to tune the maximum number of queued commands up to 32.
 The Symbios Setup only allows to enable or disable this feature.